Kids (MGMT song): Reception

-The single peaked at number 9 on the US Billboard Alternative Songs chart, where "Time to Pretend" had previously peaked at number 23.
+The single peaked at number nine on the US Billboard Rock Songs chart, where "Time to Pretend" had previously peaked at number 23.
 NME named it the number-one song on its list of the Best Singles of 2008.
 In October 2011, NME placed it at number 99 on its list "150 Best Tracks of the Past 15 Years".
 Rolling Stone named it number 46 on its list of 100 Best Songs of the 2000s.
 Rolling Stones Kevin O'Donnell described the song as, "a noisy New Order-style synth jam."

-Two months after exiting the UK Top 40, the song was featured in an advertisement for the BBC1 program Waterloo Road.
-From this the song gained renewed interest, re-entering the UK Top 40, and on January 16, 2009, the song reached its highest position to date of number 16.
-"Kids" came in at number 5 on Australia's Triple J Hottest 100 countdown for 2008.
+On January 16, 2009, the song peaked at number 16.
+"Kids" came in at number five on Australia's Triple J Hottest 100 countdown for 2008.
 In 2013, the song was voted at number 64 on the same station's Hottest 100 from the past 20 years.

-The single received considerable airplay in the U.S., UK, Ireland and Australia before the release date, charting in the UK, Ireland and Australia.
+The single received considerable airplay in the United States, United Kingdom, Ireland, and Australia before the release date, charting in the UK, Ireland and Australia.
 In Australia, "Kids" debuted before the release date at number 89, and it peaked at number 30, playing on radio stations like Nova.
 A Soulwax remix of the song was played heavily on UK radio ahead its official release as well.
-The song got to the number one spot on VG-lista, the Norwegian chart, based on downloads alone.
+The song topped Norway's VG-lista chart based on downloads alone.
 This made some controversy about how reliable the chart was, as the song had not been playlisted on any major radio stations and it disappeared from the chart the next week.